Laugh track: 1970s; Comeback of live audiences

+Other shows that continued bucking the trend against the single-camera method was Lucille's Ball next incarnate sitcom, Here's Lucy (CBS, 1968–74).
+Unlike other sitcoms of the era, Here's Lucy became one of the first sitcoms to embrace the social and cultural zeitgeist of the late 1960s, featuring guest stars ranging from the older guard of Hollywood to pop and rock musicians and athletes (e.g. Joe Namath, Donny Osmond, and Petula Clark).
+With focusing more on episodes revolving around a more urban setting, it ushered in what CBS had sought out to do by the turn of the 1970s.

 The 1970s began with the decline of rural-based shows (such as The Beverly Hillbillies, Green Acres and Mayberry RFD) and the rise of socially conscious programming (such as All in the Family, M*A*S*H and Maude).
-The resulting change also spurred the return of live audiences, starting with Here's Lucy (CBS, 1968–1974), which starred Lucille Ball and served as a prototypal impetus to the new subject matter, and ultimately The Mary Tyler Moore Show (CBS, 1970–77).
+What prompted CBS to revamp its new image was the success of the sitcom Here's Lucy and its new emerging hit, The Mary Tyler Moore Show (CBS, 1970–77).
 The series' pilot episode, "Love is All Around", had been initially filmed using the single-camera method.
 The results were not satisfactory to Moore or the producers, who then decided to shift to multiple cameras.
 Since the first several episodes were taped in late summer, the pilot's first taping was not received well due to bad insulation and poor audio.
 The second taping, however, provided better air conditioning and a better quality sound system to the stage.
 Critical reception thus improved, and the show used the multi-camera format thereafter, and became a major success during its seven-year run.

 The resurgence of live audiences began to gradually take hold.
 More sitcoms began to veer away from the single-camera, movie-style format, reverting to the multi-camera format with a live studio audience providing real laughter, which producers found more pleasing because it had a better comic rhythm and helped them write better jokes.
 Creator Norman Lear's All in the Family (CBS, 1971–1979) followed suit in 1971.
 Videotaped live, Lear was more spontaneous; he wanted the studio audience to act like the performer, with hopes of the two developing a rapport with each other.
 Lear was not a fan of pretaped audiences, resulting in no laugh track being employed, not even during post-production when Lear could have had the luxury of sweetening any failed jokes (Lear relented somewhat in later seasons, and allowed Douglass to insert an occasional laugh).
 Lear's decision resulted in the show being a huge success, and ushered in the return of live audiences to the U.S. sitcom mainstream.
 To make his point clear, an announcement proclaimed over the closing credits each week that "All in the Family was recorded on tape before a live audience" or during the show's final seasons where live audiences no longer attended tapings of the show, "All in the Family was played to a studio audience for live responses."